ASNA/examples-mr-dynamic-db-name/README.md

 ![](https://dl.dropboxusercontent.com/u/19172063/globalasax.code.png)

-The image shows line numbers that may not be exactly the line numbers you see in your `Global.asax.` Don't worry about.
+The image shows line numbers that may not be exactly the line numbers you see in your `Global.asax.` Don't worry about it if the line numbers in your `Global.asax` aren't exactly as shown.
 Changes 1 and 2 are in the `Session_Start()` subroutine.
 If your line numbers are different, find that subroutine and work your way down from its beginning.
-You'll quickly see where this these changes go.
+You'll quickly see where these changes go.

 Change 1: